gabekramirez/Pseudo-Python_Casio-BASIC_Transpiler-Interpreter/README.md

 ### Constants
 - SOURCE_FILE = "source/{}"  # The {} gets formatted with first file found in directory
 - BUILD_PATH = "build"
-- DEBUG: bool = True  # When true, main() prints preprocessed input and its transpiled output to the terminal
+- DEBUG: bool = True  # When True, main() prints preprocessed input and its transpiled output to the terminal
 - COMPILE_FOR_INTERPRETER = True  # translates tick() -> Tick which aren't usually present in Casio BASIC but are accepted by the interpreter

 ### Methods